The World of Khmer Mythology

 by Vittorio Roveda

-A reference work exploring Khmer mythologies through the inscriptions of cavings, revealing the enduring beliefs and spiritual heritage of the Khmer people.
+A reference work exploring Khmer mythologies through the inscriptions or carvings, revealing enduring beliefs and spiritual heritage.

-Drawing from his fifteen years of study on Khmer visual narratives from the 8th to 13th centuries and on contemporary Buddhist painting in Cambodia, Roveda examines Khmer local beliefs, the cult of ancestors, and the interplay of religions that shaped Cambodian society.
+Drawing from his fifteen years of study on Khmer visual narratives from the 8th to 13th centuries and on contemporary Buddhist painting in Cambodia, the author examines Khmer local beliefs, the cult of ancestors, and the interplay of religions that shaped Cambodian society.
 Most importantly, he focuses on Khmer myths and legends as represented in temple carvings and sculptural narratives, showing how these stories embody both religious symbolism and cultural identity.
-Through this lens, the book highlights the continuity between animist practices, ancestor veneration, and the rich mythological heritage that defines Khmer art and spirituality.
-Highlights:
+The book highlights the continuity between animist practices, ancestor veneration, and the mythological heritage that defines Khmer art and spirituality.

 Local Beliefs, Animism